hazelcast/hazelcast/site/docs/api/serialization.md

 ```

 All the classes - data types, serializers & hooks - should be present
-on the server classpath, ideally in server's `lib` directory packaged as
+on the cluster classpath, ideally in server's `lib` directory packaged as
 a jar file.
+Moreover, used type ids have to be unique across all
+serializers.
+Despite those limitations cluster level serializers offer
+full support for IMDG [sources and sinks](sources-sinks.md) - in particular
+the possibility to query & update `Map`s as well as read from `EventJournal`.